Nhi4912/interview/docs/frontend/performance/README.md

 ---

-_This guide covers essential performance optimization concepts for frontend interviews at Big Tech companies.
+_This guide covers essential performance optimization concepts for frontend interviews at companies companies.
 Focus on understanding Core Web Vitals, optimization techniques, and practical implementation strategies._